-The answer written on 99% of every application received is PATIENCE.
+The answer written on 99% of applications received is "patience."
 Wrong!

-The correct answer is: you have to love kids.
+The correct answer is that you have to love kids.

 So let's take a look at the 10 best qualities you need to have if you want to be an excellent gymnastics teacher.

 When kids come to check in for class:

 - Know your students by their names when they walk in the door.
 If you're really good, remember their first, middle and last name—boy, will they feel like a movie star!
 And that's what is important—making them feel good!

 - Remember special things about them, such as where they went on vacation if they were gone the last week, or if they were ill the last week.
 Tell them you missed their smiling face!

 - Ask them details about themselves such as, "what is your birthday?" or "what is your home address?"
 Get them to think about important things they should know and be able to recite.
 Every once in a while, I will throw in something funny such as, "Can I see your driver's license?
 How do I know you are really Sally?"
 Kids love it when you make them laugh.

 - Remember that continuity is important with children, so having the same teacher every week makes a big difference for their comfort, their development, and their progress.

 - The real customer is the parent.
 If the children are happy and having fun, the parent and customer is happy.
 Make sure that you take time to give positive feedback to parents after each class.